Back to Creator Lab

 Yes.
 The math: 100 subscribers at $10/month = $800 after the 20% platform cut.
 Add PPV messages and tips, and $1,000 is realistic within 3-6 months of consistent work.

 If you're willing to accept that your audience will be mostly men, post consistently, and treat DMs as your primary revenue channel — yes.
+OnlyFans for men is absolutely worth it.
 Men are 30% of the top 1% earners despite being only 29% of creators.

 About 29%.
 The number has tripled since the pandemic, but men are still underrepresented compared to their audience size — which creates a scarcity advantage.